Efficient Asynchronous Byzantine Agreement without Private Setups: An Implementation of Seed Generation

 {\bf Unpredictability game}. {\em The Unpredictability game between an adversary $\adv$ and a challenger $\cha$ is defined as follows for a $(n,t)$ aggregatable $\PVSS$ scheme with weight tags in the presence of up to $f$ static corruptions ($f+1 \le t$): \begin{enumerate} \item The adversary chooses a set $\bar{Q}$ of $f$ corrupted parties, generates the public-private key pairs for each corrupted party in $\bar{Q}$, and sends all the public keys to the challenger $\cha$. \item The challenger $\cha$ generates all public-private key pairs for all honest parties, and sends these public keys to the adversary $\adv$. \item The adversary $\adv$ queries $\cha$ for each party $\node_i$ in $[n] \setminus \bar{Q}$, such that $\cha$ randomly chooses $s_i \in \mathbb{Z}_q$, computes $\pvss_i \leftarrow \deal(\allek, \sk_i,s_i)$ and sends $\pvss_i$ to $\adv$.
 The adversary now produces a valid $\pvss$ script such that $\weights(\pvss)$ outputs $\vec{w}$ containing more than $f+k$ positions (where $1 \le k \le n-f$), and then sends $\pvss$ to $\cha$. \item The adversary asks the challenger to compute at most $t-f-1$ decryption shares on the received $\pvss$ and then send these shares back, and then the adversary guesses a value $s^* \in \mathbb{Z}_q$.

-\end{enumerate} The adversary wins if $s^*=s$, where $s$ is the actual secret committed to $\pvss$ (which is unique due to the commitment property). }
+\end{enumerate} The adversary wins if $s^*=s$, where $s$ is the actual secret committed to $\pvss$. }

-Remarkably, Gurkan et al. \cite{gurkan2021aggregatable} give a beautiful construction of aggregatable $\PVSS$ scheme in the random oracle model with unforgeable tags to attest the contributing parties, which satisfy all aforementioned properties needed by us for constructing a $\seedgen$ protocol.\footnote[4]{Remark that Gurkan et al. did not formalize their aggregatable $\PVSS$ scheme in our way as an aggregatable $\PVSS$ with unforgeable weight tags, since their final goal is to realize a gossip-based distributed key generation protocol, so they focus on key properties to emulate a ``trusted'' key generation functionality.
-Nevertheless, their construction can be easily argued to satisfy the properties abstracted by us for constructing $\seedgen$, because failing to satisfy our requirements such as Unpredictability would directly break their DKG (since the adversary might directly tell the final secret key).} The scheme assumes some public parameter $\param$ consisting of: (i) two cyclic groups $\mathbb{G}_1$ and $\mathbb{G}_2$ where SXDH assumption holds; (ii) a random generator $g \in \mathbb{G}_1$ and two random elements $h \in \mathbb{G}_2$ and $u \in \mathbb{G}_2$.
+Remarkably, Gurkan et al. \cite{gurkan2021aggregatable} give a beautiful construction of aggregatable $\PVSS$ scheme with unforgeable tags to attest the contributing parties by lifting Scrape $\PVSS$ \cite{cascudo2017scrape}.
+The scheme assumes some public parameter $\param$ consisting of: (i) two cyclic groups $\mathbb{G}_1$ and $\mathbb{G}_2$; (ii) a random generator $g \in \mathbb{G}_1$ and two random elements $h \in \mathbb{G}_2$ and $u \in \mathbb{G}_2$.
 Besides those, their scheme can be established in the PKI setting, as it just requires each party to register two public keys.
 Moreover, each $\PVSS$ script or tag includes at most $\bigO(\lambda n)$ bits.
-We refer the interested reader to \cite{gurkan2021aggregatable} and \cite{cascudo2017scrape} for the detailed construction.
+Note that Gurkan et al. did not formalize the unpredictability for their aggregatable $\PVSS$ scheme in our way.
+Nevertheless, as a trivial corollary, their construction satisfies the unpredictability property needed by us for constructing $\seedgen$, because failing to satisfy unpredictability would directly break the authors' DKG scheme (as the adversary can directly tell the aggregated secret used as the DKG's secret key).
+We refer the interested reader to \cite{gurkan2021aggregatable} for details.